 This course explores the theories and techniques of leadership and group process.
 Emphasis is placed on leadership styles, theories of group dynamics, and the moral and ethical responsibilities of leadership.
 Upon completion, students should be able to identify and analyze a personal philosophy and style of leadership and integrate these concepts in various practical situations.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in humanities/fine arts.
-(TBA) 28160
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F, SP) 28160